samwel-gachiri/decentralized-media-integrity/README.md

 ## Key Features

 ### AI-Powered Verification
-- **Multi-source validation** combining web search, AI analysis, and community input
+- **Multi-source validation** combining web search, AI analysis, and community input to provide more input for better trust to the ai
 - **Deepfake detection** using computer vision and facial recognition
 - **Source credibility scoring** based on historical performance
 - **Pattern recognition** for detecting coordinated disinformation